ilhamyulianto/hsechatassistant/readme.md

 5. Build FAISS index
 6. Export index folder for deployment

-**Deployment Strategy:**
+**Deployment:**
-- Ingestion runs OFFLINE on a local machine or data VM
+- PDF processing runs OFFLINE on a local machine or data VM
 - Output index (`faiss_index_vX/`) is uploaded to production
 - FastAPI loads the new index at startup
 - Production system remains read-only and stable